Marian Irwin Osterhout: Career

 After graduate school, Marian Irwin attended the National Conference for the Limitation of Armaments in 1921, as assistant to professor Hideko Inouye, President of the Woman's Peace Organization of Japan.
 She became the first woman to receive a National Research Council fellowship, which she held at Harvard from 1923 to 1925.

 Marian Irwin Osterhout was a paid researcher at the Rockefeller Institute from 1925 to 1933 (and unpaid after that for many years, because she was married to another scientist there), specializing in cell permeability, especially the penetration and accumulation of dyes.
 She was a member of the Woods Hole Oceanographic Institution, and wrote about fifty scientific papers for publication before she married.
 She also assisted her husband in his research, and they traveled and wrote together.

 Personal life

 Marian Irwin married fellow plant scientist Winthrop John Van Leuven Osterhout (1871-1964), in 1933.
 She died 1973, aged 84 years, in New York City.
 Her gravesite is with Osterhout's, in a Philadelphia churchyard.
-Their papers are held in the Rockefeller Archive Center.